yiq/gene.iobio.local/README.md

 ## Explaination
 ### Line (1)
-Some of the backend services requires data files such as the human reference.
+Some of the backend services require data files such as the human reference.
 This script will download all the required data volumes and uncompress them into $REPO/data-vol. These data volumes will then be mapped into the docker containers.

 ### Line (2)
 Download all the needed docker images manually instead of let docker-compose handle it.
 This can also be used to update images when newer versions are released in the future.